chandramouli35/day-4-theme-toggle/README.md

 # Day 4 – React Theme Switcher using Context API

-This is part of my 150-day developer preparation journey toward becoming a frontend/backend specialist and landing a ₹7+ LPA role.
-Today’s focus was on **React component architecture, props drilling issues**, and the **Context API for clean global state management**.
+Part of my 150-day prep journey where I build and learn daily — today was React fundamentals.

 ## ✅ What I Practiced: